-A hearing official or judicial body may recommend to the appropriate administrative official one or more of the following sanctions/remedies.
+A hearing official or judicial body may assign one or more of the following sanctions/remedies.

-- A. Expulsion permanent forced withdrawal from the university. - B. Suspension forced withdrawal from the university for a specified period of time. - C. Forced withdrawal from the course and/or department within which the offense occurred, either with or without credit for the course as may be adjudged. - D. Reprimand an admonition which may be either verbal or written. - E. Restitution compensation to the person or university body whose property rights have been violated by the offender. - F. An appropriate change in grade. - G. Revocation of privileges loss of right or denial of privileges to participate in campus functions or to have access to the campus or university facilities including parking or housing.
+- A. Expulsion permanent forced withdrawal from the University. - B. Suspension forced withdrawal from the University for a specified period of time. - C. Forced withdrawal from the course and/or department within which the offense occurred, either with or without credit for the course as may be adjudged. - D. Reprimand an admonition which may be either verbal or written. - E. Restitution compensation to the person or University body whose property rights have been violated by the offender. - F. An appropriate change in grade. - G. Revocation of privileges loss of right or denial of privileges to participate in campus functions or to have access to the campus or University facilities including parking or housing.
 This may include revoking the charter or official recognition of an organization. - H. Probation placing of the student or organization under restrictions for a specified period of time. - Referral may include referral to agencies or individuals for specific evaluation, treatment, assistance or action.